G-Research/Bulldog/README.md

 - Update documentation as needed
 - Ensure all tests pass before submitting PRs

-## Issue Reporting

-If you encounter any issues or have suggestions for improvements:

-1. Check the [existing issues](https://github.com/G-Research/Bulldog/issues) to avoid duplicates
-2. Create a new issue with:
-   - A clear description of the problem
-   - Steps to reproduce
-   - Expected behavior
-   - Actual behavior
-   - Environment details (OS, .NET version, etc.)
-   - Any relevant logs or error messages

 ## Channels

 Community engagement is welcome!
 Please use the following channels: